 Day 1: Arrive in Pisa

-Arrive at your hotel in Pisa and take a peaceful and relaxing stroll through the narrow streets of this charming city.
+Arrive at your hotel in San Giuliano Terme (Pisa) and take a peaceful and relaxing stroll through the narrow streets of this charming city.
 Sit down for a glass of local Chianti wine and taste the amazing olive oil produced in the region’s vineyards.
 Before calling it a night, you can explore the promenade past the chapels and pastel houses lining the banks of the Arno River.

 Day 2: Pisa Circular Ride or Pisa to Calci Loop | 25 or 33 km